quentinsf/rollease2mqtt/README.md

 ## An RS485 cable

 You will need to connect your RS485 adapter to the port on the hub using what is technically a '4p4c connector'.
 This is the thing traditionally used to connect phone handsets to their bases, and you should note that it is smaller than an RJ45 ethernet connector or an RJ11 phone socket connector.
-I bought a phone handset cable and cut it in half.
+I bought a phone handset cable and cut it in half, then connected it to a Wingoneer adapter.
+The cable was fairly delicate, so I added plenty of strain-relief!

 ![cable](docs/cable-400.jpg)